Piyash-ORG/All-in-One-/README.md

-# UltraPlay - IPTV & Movie Player 📺
+# Playlists - IPTV & Movie Player

 A modern, fast, and lightweight web player designed for seamless streaming.
 Watch **Live TV**, **Movies**, and **Web Series** directly from your browser with a premium Netflix-style dark interface.